Atlanta Inner-City Kids Compete Against Inner-City Cops On the Diamond And Build Bridges Off It

 How Can You Help?

 Beginning with our first Safe At Home Game in 2015, we have been largely self-funded through a few very generous donations, primarily from individuals connected with APIVEO and L.E.A.D. as well as the Atlanta Police Foundation.
 However, costs for stadium rental, promotional materials (posters, t-shirts, etc.) and transportation have all substantially increased since then.
-And, with our current goal of strengthening our ties in the Atlanta community and developing outreach programs targeted to cities across the U.S., we are seeking to expand our abilities through corporate and individual sponsors which will allow us to reach our goal and do so much more!
+And, with our current goal of strengthening our ties in the Atlanta community and developing outreach programs targeted to cities across the U.S., we are seeking to expand our abilities through a crowdfunding program which will allow us to reach our goal and do so much more!